Mexico Ex-defense Chief Held In US On Drug Allegations - UrduPoint

 Mexico Ex-defense Chief Held In US On Drug Allegations

-"We're facing an unprecedented situation" Lopez Obrador said, noting that two former Mexican ministers are now detained in the US on allegations of links to drug cartels.
+"We're facing an unprecedented situation" Lopez Obrador added, noting that two former Mexican ministers are now detained in the US on allegations of links to drug cartels.

-Ex-public security minister Genaro Garcia Luna was arrested in Texas in December 2019 on charges of taking huge bribes to allow the notorious Sinaloa cartel to ship drugs into the US.
+Ex-public security minister Genaro Garcia Luna was detained in Texas in December 2019 on charges of taking huge bribes to allow the notorious Sinaloa cartel to ship drugs into the US, which he denies.

+The latest arrest could lead to US authorities pursuing even bigger targets, said Mike Vigil, former head of international operations for the US Drug Enforcement Agency (DEA).

+"Cienfuegos has enough information," he told AFP when asked if the investigation could even result in charges against former president Enrique Pena Nieto.

 Cienfuegos is not under investigation in Mexico, Lopez Obrador said.